 When Oriental Gardens was first established their advertising sign faced east onto Ravenna Ave NE which was called the Old Bothell Highway or Erickson Road.
 NE 98th was a through-street and Oriental Gardens was at that intersection.
 Not until later in the 1920s was the present Lake City Way put through, which was at first called Victory Way and then was called Bothell Way.
 With increased car traffic on this new road, the Nishitanis built a new retail outlet facing west onto Victory Way.
 Prior to that time they had mainly been wholesalers, supplying produce and cut flowers to stands operated by other Japanese in northeast Seattle.

 Increased road traffic and the general prosperity of the 1920s benefited the Nishitanis and they were able to make a living at Oriental Gardens to support their large family including Kelly’s wife Pearl and their two sons.
 Tragically Denjiro Nishitani did not live to see his family grow up; little did he know when he arrived in Seattle in 1906 that he would have only twenty more years to fulfill his dreams.
 He had an operation in 1924 and was never well again after that.
 He died on June 6, 1926, at age 47.
 The ten Nishitani children all distinguished themselves with lives of service, dedication to family and an emphasis on education, a legacy of Denjiro Nishitani’s hopes and dreams for a new life in America.

 Kelly Nishitani died in 1969 and by that time his siblings and sons had all gone into other occupations, so Oriental Gardens closed.
 The late 1960s and early 1970s was a time when many other local businesses also closed, such as McGillivray’s Variety & Gift Store, McVicar Hardware, and Bud Gagnon’s Wedgewood Pharmacy.
 There were many factors which led to these business closings, including retirement or death of the owners.
-Other factors were competition with big-box chain stores and the economic slump called The Boeing Bust.
+Other factors were competition with big-box chain stores and the economic slump called The Boeing Bust which began in 1968 and deepened in the early 1970s.